sugarlabs/sugar-docs/src/python-porting-guide.md

 Please follow
 [this](contributing.md#checklist---maintainer)
 guide for releasing a new version.

+Avoid releasing Python 3 activities to https://activities.sugarlabs.org/ as these will not work on existing systems.

 ## Resources:
  - [What's new in Python 3 | Python Docs](https://docs.python.org/3.0/whatsnew/3.0.html)